Ayo-folashade/Voice_Assistant/README.md

-This code trains a logistic regression model to classify text data into positive or negative sentiment.
+# Sentiment Analysis of Tweets using Logistic Regression

+The code is a Python script that performs sentiment analysis on textual data.
+The script uses the Pandas library to load and preprocess the training and test data, and the NLTK library to tokenize the text and remove stop words.
+It also uses the Scikit-learn library to convert the text data into numerical features using a bag of words model, and to train a logistic regression model to predict the sentiment of the text.

-It uses the NLTK library to preprocess the data by converting it to lowercase, removing punctuation and numbers, tokenizing the text, and removing stop words.
-It then uses the sklearn library to convert the text data into numerical features using bag of words and split the data into training and testing sets.
+The script begins by loading the training and test data from CSV files.
+It then concatenates the two datasets and preprocesses the text data by converting it to lowercase, removing punctuation, and removing numbers.
+It then tokenizes the text and removes stop words, and joins the tokenized text back into a single string.
+The script then converts the text data into numerical features using the CountVectorizer function, which creates a bag of words model with a maximum of 5000 features.
+The data is split into training and testing sets using the train_test_split function from Scikit-learn.

+The script then initializes and fits a StandardScaler object to the training data, which scales the data by subtracting the mean and dividing by the standard deviation.
+The training and test data are then transformed using the fitted scaler.
+A logistic regression model is initialized and trained on the scaled training data.
+The script then uses the trained model to make predictions on the test data and calculates the accuracy of the model using the accuracy_score function from Scikit-learn.
+It also outputs a classification report that includes precision, recall, and F1-score metrics.

+The script saves the trained model to disk using the pickle library, which serializes the model object and writes it to a file.
+The saved model can then be loaded using the pickle.load function.

-The training set is used to train the logistic regression model, and the testing set is used to evaluate its performance.
-The model is saved to disk using the pickle library.
-The saved model is loaded and used to make predictions on new data, which is preprocessed in the same way as the training data.
-The number of positive and negative predictions are counted and outputted.
+Finally, the script loads new data from two CSV files and preprocesses it in the same way as the training data.
+It then uses the trained model to make predictions on the new data, and outputs the number of positive and negative predictions.